How to Say No to a Client Without Burning Bridges

 It’s hard to pinpoint why you and a potential client don’t have chemistry.
 But just imagine going through the same thing every time you give this client a coaching session.

-It’s important to be direct when you say no to a coaching client.
-However, you should still remain polite.
+It’s important to be both direct and professional when you say no to a coaching client.

-If you believe someone else could better help this potential client, you can provide alternatives for them to pursue.
-This gives them a plan of action instead of leaving them empty-handed.
+If you believe someone else could help them better, suggest alternatives for them to pursue.
+This gives them a solution instead of leaving them empty-handed.

 Thank you so much for taking the time to jump on a call with me earlier today.
 I appreciate the trust you’ve placed in me thus far.